What business insurance does a food truck need in Michigan?

 BUSINESS INTERRUPTION INSURANCE Replaces lost income if you need to temporarily pause your business due to covered property damage.

-If you have employees, Michigan requires workers' compensation.
+If you have three or more employees (or employed one person for 35 hours or more per week for 13 weeks or longer in the past year), Michigan requires workers' compensation.
 It covers medical care and lost wages for your team members injured on the job – and shields you from most employee lawsuits.
 Examples:

 If you drive your food truck to events, Michigan requires you to cover it with commercial auto insurance.